PlumbingSupply.com® logo

 Vic, our Founder served on board the U.S. Arikara from Oct.
 1966 to Aug.
 1968

-Vics fellow Navy guys on USS Arikarra
+Vics fellow Navy guys on USS Arikara

 Our founder Vic is second from the left.
 His friend Leonard Lanier in on the far right